 Hours: 6:00 AM – 6:00 PM

-A bustling market offering local foods, handicrafts, and textiles.
+A busy market offering local foods, handicrafts, and textiles.
 It reflects Saigon’s commercial culture since the 19th century.

 These sites are easily accessible by taxi or motorbike and provide a comprehensive view of Saigon’s past and present.